ramon54321/PopcornProject/README.md

 4. `git merge development`
 5. Resolve any conflicts
 6. Open pull request to development branch

+When a deployable version is ready on development branch.

+1. Open pull request to master branch

 ## Contributing
 Unfortunatly this is a closed project, but feel free to browse the source!